 4. Shore Excursions

-Take time to read about all the shore excursions on offer from your cruise line.
+Take time to read about all the shore excursions from your cruise line.

-Then decide if you want to book privately instead – perhaps at a better price.
-Just be sure to check how long your cruise ship is in port that day.
+Then decide if you want to book privately – perhaps at a better price.
+Just check how long your cruise ship is in port that day.
 And get back to your ship on time.

-Alternatively stay on board and enjoy a quiet ship.
-Often specialty restaurants and spas will offer discounted rates whilst all the other guests are on shore!
+Alternatively, stay on board and enjoy a quiet ship.
+Specialty restaurants and spas often offer discounted rates while all the other guests are on shore!

-Either way, the if you find an excursion with the cruise line that you really, really want to do, then book in advance.
-If you wait until you get on board, it may be sold out.
+Either way, if you find an excursion with the cruise line that you want to do, then book in advance.
+It may sell out if you wait until you get on board.

-Often ship organized excursions come with a guide and are more expensive than booking with a private excursion company.
-City tours for example can start at around $30 per person whereas swimming with dolphins can cost around $120 dollars per person (Royal Caribbean offer a fantastic dolphin swim experience for adults and kids).
+Often, organized ship excursions come with a guide and are more expensive than booking with a private excursion company.
+City tours, for example, can start at around $30 per person, whereas swimming with dolphins can cost about $120 dollars per person (Royal Caribbean offers a fantastic dolphin swim experience for adults and kids).

 5. Gift shop purchases on board

-On the other hand you may find one-of-a-kind items that you just want.
+On the other hand, you may find one-of-a-kind items that you want.
 Charge it on your cruise card and pay with your registered credit card at the end of your cruise.
-We bought baseball caps and jewellery gifts – but only at the end of the week when the sale started in a few small boutiques.
+Smaller items such as baseball caps and jewelry gifts often go on sale closer to the end of the cruise.

 6. Photographs on board

-Some guests never use a professional photographer, others use their cruise vacation as an opportunity to get great family portraits done.
-After all, sometimes families are just not able to get together that often and dress up like this.
+Some guests never use a professional photographer; others use their cruise vacation as an opportunity to get great family portraits done.
+After all, sometimes families cannot get together and this is a great time to get professional photos.

 7. Jewellery and art auctions

-It is therefore very difficult to know the answer to how much cash should you take on a cruise for participating in auctions.
-If you want to join in you most likely are not on any kind of budget at all.
+It isn’t easy to know the answer to how much cash you should take on a cruise to participate in auctions.
+If you want to join in, you most likely are not on any budget at all.